 More Than 110,000 People Have Died from Covid-19 in the United States.
 What Does That Number Really Look Like?

-The number lives claimed by Covid-19 in the United States surpassed 110,000 on Sunday afternoon, according to the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
+The number lives claimed by COVID-19 in the United States surpassed 110,000 on Sunday afternoon, according to the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
 The unprecedented milestone is clearly a somber one, yet the full scope of 110,000 lives lost remains hard to imagine.
-In an effort to try and visualize the loss, we compared the death toll to populations of states' capitals below the 110,000 person threshold.
-The result, presented below, are 19 states whose entire populations of their capital city pale in comparison to our country's coronavirus mortalities over the past five months.
+In an effort to try and visualize the loss, we compared the death toll to populations of state capitals below the 110,000-person threshold.
+The result, presented below, are 19 state capital cities whose entire populations pale in comparison to our country's coronavirus mortalities over the past five months.